tehw0lf/Wabbajack-on-Linux/README.md

 ### GUI

-- after quitting and reopening Wabbajack the nexusmods download pages stay black and a right click inside the window causes both the page and Wabbajack to crash.
+- after quitting and reopening Wabbajack the nexusmods download pages do not render and a right click inside the window causes both the page and Wabbajack to crash.
 Current fix: reinstall Wabbajack - the reset-and-run script does this automatically
 - the nexusmods download pages are flickering while loading - Current fix: none yet

 ### CLI